 There are two main types of polyurethane foam spray: closed cell and open cell.
 The two have a lot of similarities.
 First off, they're installed almost the same way, and with the same equipment.
 They also are the two types of insulation with the highest level of energy efficiency.

-There’s actually a pretty significant difference between open and closed-cell spray foam insulation.
+However, there's actually a pretty significant difference between open and closed-cell spray foam insulation.
 These differences make a big impact on your decision when choosing between the two.
 Understanding the difference between open cell and closed cell foam insulation is important in determining what's best for your next insulation project.

-Closed-cell polyurethane spray foam is a dense, airtight insulation.
+Closed-cell polyurethane spray foam from Virginia Foam Insulators is a dense, airtight insulation.
 It can expand up to 30 times larger than it's liquid volume.
 The cells in Closed-Cell spray foam are condensed together, unbroken, and filled with an inactive gas for a high insulation value.
 When you're finished installing it, Closed-Cell spray foam has an air barrier of a 2 inch thickness.

 Each of it's cells are broken which allows them to fill with air.
-Open-cell spray foam can expand up to 150 times larger than it's liquid volume.
+Open cell foam insulation can expand up to 150 times larger than it's liquid volume.
 The high expansion volume can fill every nook and cranny of an insulated space.
 After installation is finished, this foam insulation gives home owners air barriers of 5 inches in thickness.